Broadleaf hero image

 Not Threatened

-Griselinia littoralis, commonly known as Broadleaf, Kapuka, or Papauma, is a versatile and hardy native tree of New Zealand.
+Griselinia littoralis, also known as broadleaf, is a hardy evergreen shrub or small tree native to New Zealand.
 With its glossy, leathery leaves and dense growth habit, this adaptable species thrives in challenging coastal conditions while also performing well in urban environments.
-Valued for its wind tolerance, attractive foliage, and ability to function as both a specimen tree and a hedge plant, Broadleaf has become an important species for both ecological restoration and ornamental landscaping throughout New Zealand.
+Valued for its wind tolerance, attractive foliage, and ability to function as both a specimen tree and a hedge plant, Broadleaf has become an important species for both ecological restoration and ornamental landscaping throughout New Zealand. native trees

 Quick Facts